Jiang-Gianni/gosqlx/README.md

   <img width="460" height="300" src="./img/go-sql-x.svg">
 </p>

 Are you tired of bulky SQL clients that consume excessive resources, slow down your system, and make you wait ages for startup?
-Introducing **GoSQLXperience**, a sleek and efficient SQL client written in Golang and powered by HTMX.
+Introducing **GoSQLX**, a sleek and efficient SQL client written in Golang and powered by HTMX.

-## Why GoSQLXperience?
+## Why GoSQLX?

 - **Lightweight Installation**: Say goodbye to hefty installation packages.
-GoSQLXperience provides a minimal footprint, ensuring a swift and hassle-free setup.
+GoSQLX provides a minimal footprint, ensuring a swift and hassle-free setup.

-- **Resource Efficiency**: Unlike traditional SQL clients that hog your RAM during execution, GoSQLXperience is designed to be resource-efficient, leaving your system responsive and ready for action.
+- **Resource Efficiency**: Unlike traditional SQL clients that hog your RAM during execution, GoSQLX is designed to be resource-efficient, leaving your system responsive and ready for action.

 - **Instant Access**: Launch the Golang server, and you're instantly connected to your SQL database through the browser on localhost.
 No more waiting for sluggish startup times.